luatnc87/modern-data-warehouse-modeling-and-data-quality-with-dbt-openmetadata/README.md

 # Modern data warehouse modeling and ensuring data quality with dbt and OpenMetadata

-This repository serves as a comprehensive guide to effective data modeling and robust data quality assurance using popular open-source tools such as dbt and OpenMetadata.
+This repository serves as a comprehensive guide to effective data modeling and robust data quality ensurance using popular open-source tools such as dbt, Great-Expectation and OpenMetadata.
 Dive into practical examples and best practices to elevate your data analytics projects.

 ![architecture.png](images%2Farchitecture.png)

----
 # The contents
 - [Understanding the Tools](#understanding-the-tools)
 - [Understanding the Modeling techniques](#understanding-the-modeling-techniques)